Gravitational waves from supercooled phase transitions: dimensional transmutation meets dimensional reduction: Summary and outlook

 We thoroughly study the scale dependence of the NLO predictions and compare them to the LO results in section~\ref{sec:RGscaleDep}.
-We find that the dependence on the RG-scale of the 4d theory, which is a measure for inaccuracy associated to missing higher order corrections (see e.g.~\cite{Croon:2020cgk,Gould:2021}), becomes reduced in the NLO prediction compared to the LO prediction, indicating that higher order corrections indeed are required to reduce this source of uncertainty.
+We find that the dependence on the RG-scale of the 4D theory, which is a measure for inaccuracy associated to missing higher-order corrections (see e.g.~\cite{Croon:2020cgk,Gould:2021}), becomes reduced in the NLO prediction compared to the LO prediction, indicating that higher-order corrections indeed are required to reduce this source of uncertainty.

-To sum up, we have demonstrated that higher order corrections in the computation of thermal parameters in theories with supercooling \emph{can} and \emph{should be} included.
-We have found that the higher order corrections have a significant effect on the GW signal, and that further studies into the contribution of the scale-shifting nature of the gauge fields is required.
+To sum up, we have demonstrated that higher-order corrections in the computation of thermal parameters in theories with supercooling \emph{can} and \emph{should be} included.
+We have found that the higher-order corrections have a significant effect on the GW signal, and that further studies into the contribution of the scale-shifting nature of the gauge fields is required.